titumozammel/human-energy-economics/README.md

 ---

-# What is Human Energy Economics?
+## What Is Human Energy Economics?

-Human Energy Economics (HEE) is a management philosophy that recognizes Human Energy as the primary organizational resource through which organizations transform knowledge, technology, capital, and processes into Sustainable Business Value.
+Human Energy Economics (HEE) is a management theory that recognizes **Human Energy** as the foundational conversion resource through which organizations transform other resources into value.

 Rather than optimizing how people respond to increasing work demands, HEE focuses on identifying and eliminating unnecessary operational demand.